 Choose a process that has a substantial potential for automation.
 This is particularly important if it affects a variety of business technology applications.
 The PoC demonstrates how RPA can boost efficiency, performance, and overall performance.
 As a result, the automation model will be impacted and sourcing opportunities will be defined.

-By securing the satisfaction of senior management and C-suite executives, the results of your PoC can help you to launch your first center of excellence in automation (CoE) and move forward with subsequent projects.
+By securing the satisfaction of senior management and C-suite executives, the results of your PoC can help you to launch your first centre of excellence in automation (CoE) and move forward with subsequent projects.

-RPA center of excellence (COE)
+RPA centre of excellence (COE)